 Was it ever in any doubt?
 Pokémon Go might not be the first location-based game on iOS, but it’s certainly the biggest.
 It allows you to catch your favourite Pokémon while living your ordinary life.
 You might be on the way to grab a latte from Starbucks when Charmander leaps out of a bush near you.
 That’s just a little of the fun that Pokémon Go offers.

-We’ve got plenty content to help you get started too, including Pokémon Go news, Pokémon Go event, Pokémon Go update, and Pokémon Go raids guides.
+We’ve got plenty of content to help you get started too, including Pokémon Go news, Pokémon Go event, Pokémon Go update, and Pokémon Go raids guides.
 You can also find similar games in our best location-based games on mobile list.

 If you’re looking for a mobile game to play with friends, look no further than PUBG Mobile.
-This multiplayer shooter lets you play with a single or multiple friends across a wide variety of game modes, and provides a pretty feature-complete version of the hit battle royale shooter, with streamlining for the small screen.
+This multiplayer shooter lets you play with single or multiple friends across a wide variety of game modes, and provides a pretty feature-complete version of the hit battle royale shooter, with streamlining for the small screen.

 Find out more about the hit mobile shooter in our PUBG Mobile emulator, PUBG Mobile redeem codes, and PUBG Mobile update guides.
 You can also find more games to play with friends in our best mobile multiplayer games list.